Peak SNOWDEVIL SNOWSHOE / WINTER ULTRA February 22 & 23, 2019

 Do not waste our time unless you are serious.

 Once a year Mountain Bikers and mountain loving athletes gather for the PEAK mountain bike race in Pittsfield Vermont.
 Now we have a video!

 Our own Green Mountain Trails (beloved by Death Racers, Ultra Runners, hikers, and hikers alike) were once dubbed the best kept secret in Vermont.
 Sorry, we can’t keep them secret any longer.
 At last count twenty miles balancing flowy, buffed and bermed track with hand built uber techy gnar leading to sublime vistas.
 There is 1000′ feet of vertical.
 It’s open 24/7, all year (except in the sensitive mud season) for mountain biking, trail running, snowshoeing and hiking.
 The system is scrupulously maintained by volunteers in the community.

-The Peak races were the precursor to the Spartan Races, no surprise Andy and Joe were among the founders of both.
+The Peak races were the precursor to the Spartan Races, no surprise as and Joe was among the founders of both.
 Watch the 1 hour NBC special TODAY featuring the Killington, Vermont Spartan Beast race!
-You’ll see Joe, Andy and many of our Peak racers featured in the show.
+You’ll see Joe and many of our Peak racers featured in the show.

-What is it that keeps Spartan Race founders Andy Weinberg and Joe Desena reinventing the Peak Death Race?
+What is it that keeps Spartan Race founder Joe Desena reinventing the Peak Death Race?
 People like this, that just won’t give up.

 Find out more about the Winter Death Race.